 - Ask for your login details

-We use the most secure payment technology to ensure all money transfers go through securely.
+We use the latest technologies available to protect our customers and ensure that money transfers go through securely.

-Our customer support is online via chat 24/7 to solve problems you may experience while using Remitly.
+Our customer support is available online in 15 languages, via chat in English, Spanish, and French, and via phone in English in Spanish.
+Our associates are here to solve problems you may experience while using Remitly.

 8. You Can Track Your Transfer